Adxstudio Portal Assessment

 Organizations like yours, need to quickly and carefully consider the future of on-premises portal applications.

 The KPMG Adoxio Portal Assessment helps guide you after Microsoft’s support ends.
 We inventory the functionality, features, and architectural details of your portal solution, categorizing each as a configuration, customization, or integration.
 We will then prepare an assessment of how each feature risk impact.
-With this information, combined with your input regarding future plans for your portal, we will recommend a roadmap for your best path forward, along with a no-obligation budgetary estimate for engaging us to implement best practice
+With this information, combined with your input regarding future plans for your portal, we will recommend a roadmap for your best path forward, along with a no-obligation budgetary estimate for engaging us to implement best practices.

 Upgrade to xRM Portals Community